This page has been designed to provide coaches with up to date information about concussion.

 ‘Return to learn’ is the phrase used to describe the process of building back into usual program at school or work.

 Once the diagnosis of concussion has been made, immediate management is physical and cognitive rest.
 This may include time off school or work and relative rest from cognitive activity.
-Having rested for 2-3 days after sustaining a concussion, the patient can return to learn.
-Returning to school or study should occur before returning to training or physical activity in school-aged athletes.
+Having rested for 24 – 48 hours after sustaining a concussion, the patient can return to learn.
+Returning to school or study in school-aged athletes should occur before progressing from light aerobic activity to basic sport-specific drills without contact (see diagram).
 Increasing the ‘load’ on the brain when concussed (by thinking or concentrating for long periods) can bring on or worsen symptoms of concussion.
 Gradually increasing the load on the brain without provoking symptoms is recommended.
 School programs may need to be modified to include more regular breaks, rests and increased time to complete tasks.
 Exams during that period may need to be postponed.
-The guidelines surrounding management of concussion from the Concussion in Sport Group Consensus Statement include prioritising return to school and learning before commencing return to physical activity.
+The Concussion in Sport Group Consensus Statement recommends prioritising return to school and learning before returning to sport.

 A concussed child must not return to sport until they have successfully resumed normal school activities without aggravating their symptoms.